carl-utter/rest-api/README.md

 This is a boilerplate application for building Promised-based REST APIs in Node.js using ES6 w/Express, Mongoose, and Swagger with Code Coverage and JWT Authentication.
 Following best practices help Developers to remain productive.
 This application levereages the [Airbnb's Javascript style guide](https://github.com/airbnb/javascript).

-It is heavily inspired by the [Egghead.io - How to Write an Open Source JavaScript Library](https://egghead.io/courses/how-to-write-an-open-source-javascript-library) online tutorial.
+This application's tooling was inspired by the [Egghead.io - How to Write an Open Source JavaScript Library](https://egghead.io/courses/how-to-write-an-open-source-javascript-library) online tutorial.

 ### Intended Features will inlclude: